-A lifelong musician, Jennifer previously served as Executive Director of the Kalamazoo Symphony Orchestra and General Manager of the Omaha Symphony.
-In 1998, Jennifer was accepted into the highly competitive Orchestra Management Fellowship Program of the League of American Orchestras.
-She worked in all aspects of orchestra management during Fellowship assignments with the San Francisco Symphony, the New Jersey Symphony, and the Detroit Symphony.
-Following the Fellowship, she returned to the Detroit Symphony as Director of Special Projects and was then appointed Concert Manager of the Baltimore Symphony.
+In 1998, Barlament was accepted into the highly competitive Orchestra Management Fellowship Program of the League of American Orchestras.
+She worked in all aspects of orchestra management during Fellowship assignments with the San Francisco Symphony, the New Jersey Symphony and the Detroit Symphony.
+She now serves as a core faculty member for the League’s Essentials of Orchestra Management seminar.

 Barlament earned her bachelor’s degree in music with a minor in physics at Emory University, where she received awards for both music and academic performance.
 She earned a master’s degree in clarinet performance from the Eastman School of Music in Rochester, NY, where she also founded the New Eastman Symphony.
 In 2013, Jennifer was the recipient of the League of American Orchestras’ prestigious Helen M. Thompson Award, given every two years to an early-career executive director.
 Jennifer resides in Druid Hills with her husband Kenneth Potsic, a bassoon repair and restoration specialist, and their son David.